-- The attendance lead will regularly liaise with the Designated Safeguarding Lead to discuss all persistently absent pupils and those who go missing to identify the risk of abuse and neglect, including sexual abuse or exploitation and to ensure that appropriate safeguarding responses have been put in place to reduce the risk of future harm; - Closely monitor attendance of individual pupils who are absent from education and analyse patterns of absence to aid early identification of concerning patterns of absence; - Endeavour to hold more than one emergency contact for each pupil to provide additional options to make contact with a responsible adult when a child who is absent from education is identified as a welfare and/or safeguarding concern; - When a child is absent from education, the academy follows the procedure as set out in Cambridgeshire's Children Missing Education guidance.
-The academy will inform the Local Authority Attendance officer and Social Care if a child who is absent from education is subject to a Child Protection Plan or there have been ongoing concerns.
+- Ensure that all staff are aware of their responsibilities as outlined in the academy attendance policy. - Ensure that the attendance champion Mr Chris Woods regularly liaises with the Designated Safeguarding Lead to discuss all persistently absent pupils and those who go missing to identify the risk of abuse and neglect, including sexual abuse or exploitation and to ensure that appropriate safeguarding responses have been put in place to reduce the risk of future harm; - Closely monitor attendance of individual pupils who are absent from education and analyse patterns of absence to aid early identification of concerning patterns of absence;

+- Endeavour to hold more than one emergency contact for each pupil to provide additional options to make contact with a responsible adult when a child who is absent from education is identified as a welfare and/or safeguarding concern; - When a child is absent from education, the academy follows the procedure as set out in Cambridgeshire's Children Missing Education guidance.
+The academy will inform the Local Authority Attendance officer and Social Care if a child who is absent from education is subject to a Child Protection Plan or there have been ongoing concerns. - Train staff in signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns which may be related to being absent, such as travelling to conflict zones, FGM and forced marriage.